rsdoiel/antenna/archives/2025/science_and_technology_2025.18.md

 ## Workday handed no-bid deal to fix staffing meltdown at Uncle Sam's uber-HR agency

-date: 2025-05-08, updated: 2025-05-08, from: The Register (UK I.T.
+date: 2025-05-08, updated: 2025-05-09, from: The Register (UK I.T.
 News)

-<h4>Sole-source award raises eyebrows in rush to meet Trump’s hiring mandates</h4> <p>The US Office of Personnel Management (OPM) awarded Workday a sole-source contract to overhaul its human resources systems - bypassing any formal competition - citing critical failures in its aging, fragmented HR infrastructure and binding deadlines from President Trump&#39;s executive orders on workforce restructuring.…</p>
+<h4>Do we smell DOGE?
+Yup</h4> <p>The US Office of Personnel Management (OPM) awarded Workday a sole-source contract to overhaul its human resources systems - bypassing any formal competition - citing critical failures in its aging, fragmented HR infrastructure and binding deadlines from President Trump&#39;s executive orders on workforce restructuring.…</p>

 <br>